LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
-0.1.1: Freezes the package before to version 0.1.8.2 of LiPD utilities 0.1.0: First release
+0.1.2: Compatible with LiPD utilities version 0.1.8.3.
+Uses basemap instead of cartopy 0.1.1: Freezes the package before to version 0.1.8.2 of LiPD utilities 0.1.0: First release